dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 2.1.
 Self-Issued OpenID Provider Discovery
 Self-Issued OP MUST associate a custom schema `openid://` with itself.
 Relying Party MUST call `openid://` when sending a request to a Self-Issued OP.

-Note: When more than one wallet with the same custom scema has been installed on one devices, there could be confusion over which wallet gets invoked.
+Note: When more than one Self-issued OP with the same custom schema has been installed on one device, there could be confusion over which Self-Issued OP gets invoked.

 ## 2.2.
 Relying Party Registration